 The Van Buren Public School District is composed of one high school, one middle school, one intermediate school, four elementary schools and one preschool.
-It is located in Wayne County, Made up of nearly 75 square miles, the district includes the City of Belleville, as well as portions of Van Buren, Sumpter, Canton and Ypsilanti Townships.
+It is located in Wayne County, with a small extension into Washtenaw County.
+Made up of nearly 75 square miles, the district includes the City of Belleville, as well as portions of Van Buren, Sumpter, Canton and Ypsilanti Townships.